deepakkumar6/Games/README.md

     Install the latest Version of Python in your system .

+    You can also follow this Video : https://youtu.be/UvcQlPZ8ecA for installation.

+    Open the command Prompt .

     Clone The Repo using command -  "git clone https://github.com/deepakkumar6/Games.git"

+    Change Directory to Game , Use command - "cd Games"

+    Change Directory to the Hangman directory , use command - "cd Hangman"

-    Run The code.py  using command prompt.
+    Run The code.py  using command prompt , use command - "python code.py"

-    (The command used is -"python code.py")

-    Enjoy the Game
+    Enjoy the Game :)